awsdocs/amazon-cloudfront-developer-guide/doc_source/DownloadDistS3AndCustomOrigins.md

 **Note**
 If you use the CloudFront API to create your distribution with an Amazon S3 bucket that is configured as a website endpoint, you must configure it by using `CustomOriginConfig`, even though the website is hosted in an Amazon S3 bucket\.
 For more information about creating distributions by using the CloudFront API, see [CreateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html) in the *Amazon CloudFront API Reference*\.

-## Using an MediaStore Container or an MediaPackage Channel for Your Origin<a name="concept_AWS_Media"></a>
+## Using a MediaStore Container or a MediaPackage Channel for Your Origin<a name="concept_AWS_Media"></a>

-To stream video by using CloudFront, you can set up an Amazon S3 bucket that is configured as an MediaStore container, or create a channel and endpoints with MediaPackage\.
+To stream video by using CloudFront, you can set up an Amazon S3 bucket that is configured as a MediaStore container, or create a channel and endpoints with MediaPackage\.
 Then you create and configure a distribution in CloudFront to stream the video\.

 For more information and step\-by\-step instructions, see the following topics:
 + [Serving Video Using AWS Elemental MediaStore as the Origin](live-streaming.md#video-streaming-mediastore)